Business Continuity Awareness Week (BCAW) is running from Monday 13 May through to Friday 17 May 2019.

 Some hard decisions will have to be made, and made quickly.
 For instance:

 The list of questions grows, and so do the levels of uncertainty and anxiety.
-Without a BCP you will have to rely on an ad-hoc approach to deal with these.
+Without a BCP you will have to rely on an ad-hoc approach to deal with these issues.

 For further information on business continuity, please visit the Business Continuity Institute.